Periodic points of rational functions over finite fields: Image sizes and Galois groups

 We may now state the \ref{effCheb}, versions of which have appeared many times: see the proof of Proposition~5.3 in~\cite{JKMT}, the proof of Proposition~3.3 in~\cite{JuulFPP}, and~\cite[Theorem~2.1]{JuulP}.
-The version we state is a special case of \cite[Theorem~2.1]{JuulP} and is based on an effective form of the Chebotarev Density Theorem; namely, Proposition~6.4.8 of~\cite{FJ}.
+The version we state is a special case of \cite[Theorem~2.1]{JuulP} and is based on an effective form of the Chebotarev Density Theorem; namely, \cite[Proposition~6.4.8]{FJ}, though certain cases date back to~\cite{Reich,Rhyp}.

 \begin{named}{Effective Image Size Theorem} Suppose that $q$ is a prime power, that $\phi\in\F_q(X)$, and that $n\in\Z_{\geq1}$.
 Suppose that $\phi^\prime(X)\neq0$ and let \begin{itemize} \item $d=\deg{\phi}$, \item $L$ be a splitting field of $\phi^n(X)-t$ over $\F_q(t)$, and \item $G=\Gal{\lp L/\F_q(t)\rp}$. \end{itemize} If \begin{itemize} \item $L/\F_q(t)$ is tamely ramified, and \item $\F_q$ is algebraically closed in $L$, \end{itemize} then